serverless-blueprint/serverless-blueprint-template-engine/README.md

 merged === " is awesome";
 ```

-3. **What happens if nested placeholder is missing?**
+3. **What happens if a nested placeholder is missing?**

-Output will be generated with blank value for missing nested placeholder(s)
+Output will be generated with blank value for missing nested placeholder(s).

 **Example**